cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 - `util.c` and `util.h` These two files contain the DNS lookup utility function.
 This function abstracts away a lot of the complexity involved with performing a DNS lookup.
 The function accepts a domain name as input and generates a corresponding dot-formatted IPv4 IP address string as output.
 Please consult the `util.h` header file for more detailed descriptions of each available function.

 - `input/names*.txt` This is a set of sample name files.
 They follow the same format as mentioned earlier.
 Use them to test your program.
+If you are looking for more test data, OpenDNS hosts a large list of domain names https://github.com/opendns/public-domain-lists (caution: unfortunately some of these domain names are NSFW).

 - `results-ref.txt` This result file is a sample output of the IPs for the domain names from the names1.txt file.
 Note that these results will most likely be different than your results, as IP addresses associated to domain names change and are not in one-to-one correspondence.